BroadbandForum/usp/specification/messages/index.md

 **R-DEL.2** - If the Controller does not have Read permission on any of the Objects specified in `affected_paths`, these Objects MUST NOT be returned in this field.

+**R-DEL.2a** - If the requested_path was valid but did not resolve to any objects in the Agent's instantiated data model, the Agent MUST return an OperationSuccess for this requested_path, and include an empty set for affected_path.

 `repeated UnaffectedPathError unaffected_path_errs`

 This field contains a repeated set of messages of type `UnaffectedPathError`.